kimble/grails-health-control/readme.md

 Grails Health Control
 =====================

 Health control artefacts for Grails.
 Implement simple checks to verify the sanity of databases, remote services and other fragile things.
+It's all about monitoring and verifying as many assumptions as possible before they bite you in the ass..
 The results will show up on a simple dashboard.

 The whole thing is heavily inspired by the awesome Metrics library by Yammer: http://metrics.codahale.com/